joshgerdes/jekyll-uno/_drafts/azure-public-dns-as-code.md

     18. ![](/uploads/new_azure_serviceconnectioncreated.png)

 _Note: The password for the service principal is valid for 1 year, so when they expire you can come into the Azure DevOps service connection and update it here._

+#### Add Azure Bicep

+Now that Azure DevOps has the delegated rights to create resources in Microsoft Azure, now we need to add the Azure Bicep for Azure DNS Zone.

+I have created the below Azure Bicep file named: Deploy-PublicDNS.bicep

+**Don't edit the file yet, you can add your DNS records later - after we add some variables into the Azure Pipeline.**

+This file will:

+* Create a new public Azure DNS zone, if it doesn't exist
+* Add/Remove and modify any records

+I have added CNAME, A Record and TXT Records as a base.